ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 >
 > > ## Solution
 > >
+> > You can find the solution in the [notebook](../files/01-Fundamentals/soln/01-Soln-Fundamentals.ipynb).
+> >
 > {: .solution}
 {: .challenge}

 > ## Profiling the heat equation
 >
-> The file heat_equation_simple.py contains an inefficient implementation of the two dimensional heat equation.
+> The file `heat_equation_simple.py` contains an inefficient implementation of the two dimensional heat equation.
 Use
-> cProfile and pstats to find where the time is most spent in the program (did in class)
+> `cProfile` and `pstats` to find where the time is most spent in the program.
 >
-> Compare with the file heat_equation_index.py a more efficient version that uses indexing rather than for loops.
+> Compare with the file `heat_equation_index.py` a more efficient version that uses indexing rather than for loops.
 >
 {: .challenge}

 ## NumPy - Fast Array Interface

-Python lists
+### Python lists

 One of the 4 main data types in Python:
 - lists `[1,2,3]`